Competition

 (b) if

-of a person that is a commercial entity, requiring an officer of the entity to
+administration of a person that is an undertaking, requiring an officer of the undertaking

 (2) The order may provide